Huge fire destroys French refugee camp

 One migrant was knocked over by a car on a highway outside the camp and was in a critical condition.

-Riot police and nearly 60 firefighters intervened to tackle the unrest and the flames.
+Riot police and 59 firefighters intervened to tackle the unrest and the flames.

 Prefect of the Nord region, Michel Lalande, told reporters "no one is able to explain how these events could have happened.